Here’s a lovely poem called Early Spring by Fay Inchfawn. Inchfawn’s real name was Elizabeth Rebecca Ward (1880 – 1978). She was born in England.

 You can read a whole book of Elizabeth Ward’s poetry called The Verse-Book Of A Homely Woman online at Project Gutenberg.

 This article was posted on Friday, April 3rd, 2009 at 9:07 pm and is filed under Countries & Cultures, Elizabeth Rebecca Ward, England, English, Holidays Around the World, Languages, Mama Lisa, MP3 Recordings, MP3's, Poems, Poems about Spring, Poetry, Poetry about the Seasons, Questions, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply